874bowen/herbeauty/README.md

 ### Step 8: Update number of items in cart
 As you might have seen, the navbar shows the number of items in cart and the default is zero.
 To update it once a user adds an item to cart, we have to query Xata to retrieve the number of items in cart.
-Luckily, we can just use the `get-cart-items` api endpoint.
-To get the number of items we just get the length of the result obtained from the api.
+To determine the number of items in cart, we can use `get-cart-items` API endpoint and get the length of the resulting data.
 In the Navbar component, add:

 ```javascript
 (async function getCart() {